BasicWolf/archived-kaylee/doc/tutorial/client_side.rst

 Here, we implement the Monte-Carlo PI algorithm and return the result via the :js:func:`task_completed() <klw.task_completed>` function from :ref:`Kaylee Worker API <client_workerapi>`.

+If you are comfortable with the code above, just copy-paste it to `js/monte_carlo_pi.coffee` and be ready to move to [TODO].